HyeonjunSim/pi-top-battery-status/README.md

 See the troubleshooting guide at https://github.com/rricharz/pi-top-battery-status/blob/master/battery_problems.md

-Please open an issue on this repositoryif you have a problem with the program.
+Please open an issue on this repository if you have a problem with the program.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of